WsCandy/zRSv2/README.md

 zRS - Responsive Slider - v2.6.4
 ===

-2.6.4 Update
+2.6.5 Update
 ---

-Bug fix - Current slide calculations got confused when sliding by multiple slides, this has now been fixed which in turn fixed pager markings being skewed by bad calculations.
+Various fixes and tweaks to help reduce the number of lines.
+The screenSize function is now also included within the main closure and has now been made global so it can be accessed throughout the site.

 Basic Implementation:
 ---

-Use the following HTML structure when implementing the slider to your webpage.
+Use the following HTML structure when implementing the slider to your web page.

 	<div class="slider"> <!-- The element the slider needs to be called on -->
-		<div class="inner-slider"> <!-- Inner slider is necessary to make the plugin function correctly, make sure this is 100% width if you want it responsive! -->
+		<div class="inner-slider"> <!-- Inner slider is necessary to make the plug in function correctly, make sure this is 100% width if you want it responsive! -->
 			<img src="img/trans/1.jpg" alt="Tester" />
 			<img src="img/trans/2.jpg" alt="Tester" />
 			<img src="img/trans/3.jpg" alt="Tester" />